14 Christmas Table Decor Ideas for a Fabulously Stylish Holiday Feast

 (Image credit: James Merrell)

-Hanging decorations from the ceiling above your Christmas table has such a magical effect, and yet it's so easy to achieve and works with so many different decorating you can adapt the look to suit your style.
+Hanging decorations from the ceiling above your Christmas table has such a magical effect, and yet it's so easy to achieve and works with so many different decorating themes you can adapt the look to suit your style.

-'If you are able to put small brass hooks in your ceiling or a beam above your dining table, a suspended horizontal branch makes a striking focal point.
-Hang decorations of a similar theme in varying heights using narrow ribbon or twine.' recommends interior stylist Hannah Risbridger and founder of From the Old Post House
+"If you are able to put small brass hooks in your ceiling or a beam above your dining table, a suspended horizontal branch makes a striking focal point.
+Hang decorations of a similar theme in varying heights using narrow ribbon or twine," recommends interior stylist Hannah Risbridger and founder of From the Old Post House.

-'I always do this with the ceramic snowflakes from our Winter 19 Box.
-This year, I plan to use the palette of our Jewel Luxe collection with opulent merlot, gold and emerald tones.
-Adorn your tabletop in foliage and candlelight.
+"Adorn your tabletop in foliage and candlelight.
 Use varied heights of candlesticks with rich, dark dinner candles as well as low cut-glass tealight holders, and then weave foliage throughout for the length of the table.
 For place settings, loosely roll neutral linen napkins tied with a rich, dark velvet ribbon.
-Finish by attaching a luggage label displaying your guest's name written with a gold calligraphy pen.'
+Finish by attaching a luggage label displaying your guest's name written with a gold calligraphy pen."

 Christmas table with rustic decor